 INAKAYA Japanese restaurant;

-DRAGON SEAL Chinese restaurant.
-No website available.
-Review;
+DRAGON SEAL Chinese restaurant;

 Acknowledgement - all photos courtesy sky100 Hong Kong Observation Deck